FujoWebDev/lexicon-guestbook/README.md

 - [x] Handle deletions of submissions
 - [ ] Handle deletions of guestbooks
 - [x] Return information on submissions visibility in queries
+- [x] Return information on submissions visibility in guestbooks list
 - [x] Return hidden submissions ONLY if you're logged in
 - [ ] DO NOT SWALLOW ERRORS and log them instead